-8.147.13 Regulatory risks to the scheme arise from changes to general and LGPS specific regulations, taxation, national changes to pension requirements, or employment law.
+8.14 Regulatory risks to the scheme arise from changes to general and LGPS specific regulations, taxation, national changes to pension requirements, or employment law.
 There are a number of uncertainties associated with the benefit structure at the current time including:

-- 8.14.17.13.1 The timing of any final regulations in relation to the McCloud/Sargeant cases which ruled that the transitional protections implemented in the Firefighters' and Judges' Pension Schemes are illegal age discrimination. - 8.14.27.13.2 The outcome of the cost management process as at 31 March 2020 (and the Judicial Review of the 2016 process) - 8.14.3 7.13.3 The Goodwin case in which an Employment Tribunal ruled (in relation to the Teachers' Pension Scheme) that the less favourable provisions for survivor's benefits of a female member in an opposite sex marriage compared to a female in a same sex marriage or civil partnership amounts to direct discrimination on grounds of sexual orientation.
-Following a written ministerial statement by the chief secretary to the Treasury on 20 July 2020 it is expected that changes will be made to the LGPS Regulations to reflect the ruling, but no changes have yet been proposed.

-8.14.4 7.13.4-Redundancy early retirement provisions - Government recently consulted on proposals to control exit costs for central government employers is expected to come forward with new proposals butand it is not yet clear whether the £95,000 total payment which will trigger additional controls will include pension strain costs nor whether similar provisions will be put forward for local government employers at the final provisions will be for the LGPS.
+- 8.14.1 The approach to "Teachers' Excess Service" as part of the proposals to remedy illegal age discrimination in the public service pension schemes following timing of any final regulations in relation to the McCloud/Sargeant cases-which ruled that the transitional protections implemented in the Firefighters' and Judges' Pension Schemes are illegal age discrimination. - 8.14.2 The outcome of the cost management process as at 31 March 2020 (and the Judicial Review of the 2016 process) - 8.14.3 The Goodwin case in which an Employment Tribunal ruled (in relation to the Teachers' Pension Scheme) that the less favourable provisions for survivor's benefits of a female member in an opposite sex marriage compared to a female in a same sex marriage or civil partnership amounts to direct discrimination on grounds of sexual orientation.
+Following a written ministerial statement by the chief secretary to the Treasury on 20 July 2020 it is expected that changes will be made to the LGPS Regulations to reflect the ruling, but no changes have yet been proposed. - 8.14.4 Redundancy early retirement provisions following previous consultations and indications from Government that it still intends to impose a cap on exit costs for public sector employers which could include pension strain costs. - Government recently consulted on proposals to control exit costs for central government employers but it is not yet clear whether the £95,000 total payment which will trigger additional controls will include pension strain costs nor whether similar provisions will be put forward for local government employers.

-8.157.14 Consultations which have been published but not yet taken forward by Government include changes relating to new Fair Deal arrangements, changes to the valuation cycle (although the Administering Authority understands that the 2022 valuation is going ahead as planned) and changes to the status of HE/FE collegessector employers.
+8.15 Consultations which have been published but not yet taken forward by Government include changes relating to new Fair Deal arrangements, changes to the valuation cycle and changes to the status of FE colleges.
 There is also uncertainty over how Government will respond to requests from Multi-Academy Trusts to consolidate their interests in a single LGPS fund.
 This could, have material implications for the net cashflow and maturity position of the Fund if the larger academy chains do then decide to consolidate their LGPS interests.

-8.167.15 The Administering Authority will keep abreast of all the changes to the LGPS, both proposed and confirmed and discuss any proposals which may affect funding with the Fund Actuary as required.
+8.16 The Administering Authority will keep abreast of all the changes to the LGPS, both proposed and confirmed and discuss any proposals which may affect funding with the Fund Actuary as required.
 The Administering Authority will normally respond to consultations on these matters where they have an impact on the Fund, and it would encourage employers, who frequently have a greater interest in proposed changes, to respond independently.